NickChlanda/Random-Sampling-Method-For-Finding-Interior-Eigenvalues/README.md

 inside that window, uses a polynomial filter + a small dense eigensolver to pull out the eigenpairs that live there (CFD).
 It keeps doing this until it has collected as many eigenpairs as you asked for (mc_target), each passing a residual check.

  # The 10-step pipeline

+   For a visual representation, see flowchartvertical via this repository.

    1. Load a sparse matrix A from a MatrixMarket (.mtx / plain text) file.
    2. Spectral bounds: a short Lanczos run + a small tridiagonal eigenproblem